-Our helpful infographic lets you — and your wallet — know what to expect when your appliances need fixing.
+Our helpful infographic lets you — and your wallet — know what you should expect to pay when your appliances need fixing.

 The costs of appliance repairs can vary significantly due to a wide variety of repair types and brands.
 These price ranges are a good place to start, though, when budgeting for an upcoming appliance repair or deciding whether it makes sense to replace your appliance.

 When you choose Sears Home Services, you can expect that your technician will always diagnose your problem and provide you with an estimate up front.
-You can decide at that point whether to go forward with the repair or not.
-If your product is still under warranty or you have a Sears Protection Agreement, oftentimes the repair cost is covered.
-(Bonus: Shop Your Way members earn points when they pay for repairs.
-For a $200 repair, for example, you’d earn 2,000 points.)
-If you decide not to repair, your tech can provide you with a discount coupon toward the purchase of a new product at Sears.
+You can then decide at that point whether to go forward with the repair.

 (Text Version of Infographic)